qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

     output=SpatialPointsDataFrame(pts, as.data.frame(pts))

-The first lines, which start with a double Python comment sign (``##``), tell QGIS the inputs of the algorithm described in the file and the outputs that it will generate.
+The first lines, which start with a double Python comment sign (``##``), tell QGIS about the inputs of the algorithm in the file and the outputs that it will generate.
-They work with exactly the same syntax as the Processing scripts that we have already seen, so they will not be described here again.

-Please have a look at the :ref:`R Intro <r-intro>` and the :ref:`R Syntax <r-syntax>`
-Training Manual Chapters to find more information on how to write your own R scripts.
+Please have a look at the :ref:`R Intro <r-intro>` and the :ref:`R Syntax <r-syntax>` Training Manual Chapters to find more information about how to write your own R scripts.

-When you declare an input parameter, QGIS uses that information for two things: creating the user interface to ask the user for the value of that parameter and creating a corresponding R variable that can later be used as input for R commands.
+When you declare an input parameter, QGIS uses that information for two things: creating the user interface to ask the user for the value of that parameter, and creating a corresponding R variable that can later be used as input for R commands.

-In the above example, we are declaring an input of type ``vector`` named ``polyg``.
+In the above example, we have declared an input of type ``vector`` named ``polyg``.
-When executing the algorithm, QGIS will open in R the layer selected by the user and store it in a variable also named ``polyg``.
+When executing the algorithm, QGIS will open the layer selected by the user and store it in a variable named ``polyg``.
-So, the name of a parameter is also the name of the variable that we can use in R for accessing the value of that parameter (thus, you should avoid using reserved R words as parameter names).
+So, the name of a parameter is the name of the variable that we use in R for accessing the value of that parameter (you should therefore avoid using reserved R words as parameter names).

-Spatial elements such as vector and raster layers are read using the ``readOGR()`` and ``brick()`` commands (you do not have to worry about adding those commands to your description file -- QGIS will do it), and they are stored as ``Spatial*DataFrame`` objects.
+Spatial parameters such as vector and raster layers are read using the ``readOGR()`` and ``brick()`` commands (you do not have to worry about adding those commands to your description file -- QGIS will do it), and they are stored as ``Spatial*DataFrame`` objects.
 Table fields are stored as strings containing the name of the selected field.

 Tables are opened using the ``read.csv()`` command.
 If a table entered by the user is not in CSV format, it will be converted prior to importing it into R.

-Additionally, raster files can be read using the ``readGDAL()`` command instead of ``brick()`` by using the ``##usereadgdal``.
+Raster files can be read using the ``readGDAL()`` command instead of ``brick()`` by specifying ``##usereadgdal``.

-If you are an advanced user and do not want QGIS to create the object representing the layer, you can use the ``##passfilenames`` tag to indicate that you prefer a string with the filename instead.
+If you are an advanced user and do not want QGIS to create the object representing the layer, you can use ``##passfilenames`` to indicate that you prefer a string with the filename instead.
 In this case, it is up to you to open the file before performing any operation on the data it contains.

-With the above information, we can now understand the first line of our first example script (the first line not starting with a Python comment).
+With the above information, we can now understand the first line of this script (the first line not starting with a Python comment).

 .. code-block:: python

     pts=spsample(polyg,numpoints,type="random")

-The variable ``polygon`` already contains a ``SpatialPolygonsDataFrame`` object, so it can be used to call the ``spsample`` method, just like the ``numpoints`` one, which indicates the number of points to add to the created sample grid.
+The variable ``polyg`` already contains a ``SpatialPolygonsDataFrame`` object, so it can be used when calling the ``spsample`` method, just like the ``numpoints`` one, which specifies the number of points to add to the created sample grid.

-Since we have declared an output of type vector named ``out``, we have to create a variable named ``out`` and store a ``Spatial*DataFrame`` object in it (in this case, a ``SpatialPointsDataFrame``).
+Since we have declared a vector output named ``out``, we have to create a variable named ``out`` and store a ``Spatial*DataFrame`` object in it (in this case, a ``SpatialPointsDataFrame``).
 You can use any name for your intermediate variables.
 Just make sure that the variable storing your final result has the same name that you used to declare it, and that it contains a suitable value.

-In this case, the result obtained from the ``spsample`` method has to be converted explicitly into a ``SpatialPointsDataFrame`` object, since it is itself an object of class ``ppp``, which is not a suitable class to be returned to QGIS.
+In this case, the result obtained from the ``spsample`` method has to be converted explicitly into a ``SpatialPointsDataFrame`` object, since it is itself an object of class ``ppp``, which can not be returned to QGIS.

 If your algorithm generates raster layers, the way they are saved will depend on whether or not you have used the ``##dontuserasterpackage`` option.
 If you have used it, layers are saved using the ``writeGDAL()`` method.
 If not, the ``writeRaster()`` method from the ``raster`` package will be used.

-If you have used the ``##passfilenames`` option, outputs are generated using the ``raster`` package (with ``writeRaster()``), even though it is not used for the inputs.
+If you have used the ``##passfilenames`` option, outputs are generated using the ``raster`` package (with ``writeRaster()``).

-If your algorithm does not generate any layer, but rather a text result in the console instead, you have to indicate that you want the console to be shown once the execution is finished.
+If your algorithm does not generate a layer, but a text result in the console instead, you have to indicate that you want the console to be shown once the execution is finished.
 To do so, just start the command lines that produce the results you want to print with the ``>`` ('greater') sign.
 The output of all other lines will not be shown.
 For instance, here is the description file of an algorithm that performs a normality test on a given field (column) of the attributes of a vector layer:

 .. code-block:: python